RobertPriester/Fin-clamp/Fin-clamp construction/README.md

 ## How to Reproduce the Fin-Clamp

-Full step-by-step instructions are provided in the /Instructions folder.
-All necessary technical plans and resources are included as PDF files.
+Full step-by-step instructions are provided in the Fin-Clamp Construction Instructions document with all necessary technical plans and resources.
 For questions about specific production steps, please open a [GitHub Issue](../issues) (see below).